top of page

 6 WEEK COURSES - Sadly after retiring I have cut back my activities to courses on Friday & Saturday mornings only.
 These are fully booked with waiting lists but should you wish to go on one or the other list, please email me with your request and your mobile telephone number.

-WORKSHOPS - I now only advertise workshops 2 weeks in advance on Instagram, Facebook and here on my website and take bookings by email on a first come, first serve basis.
+WORKSHOPS - I now only advertise workshops 2 weeks in advance and take bookings via email on a first come, first serve basis, which will be advertised on my Instagram and Facebook (links at the very bottom of this page).

-If, however, you have a block booking of a group of 4 to 5 people please contact me to to check availability.
+WORKSHOP GROUP BOOKINGS - If you have a booking for 4 to 5 people please contact me to to check availability.

 info@janebarclay.lu